elastic/ecs/rfcs/text/0005-host-metric-fields.md

 <!--
 Stage 4: Identify at least one real-world, production-ready implementation that uses these updated field definitions.
 An example of this might be a GA feature in an Elastic application in Kibana.
 -->
+Our goal is to switch related fields to these new host metrics in Kibana Observability metrics UI.
+For example: right now under hosts inventory, CPU usage will only display metrics that are collected by Metricbeat `system` module.
+With using the new host metric fields, CPU metric from `system` module will be `host.cpu.usage`, as well as CPU metrics from all AWS EC2 instances or Azure compute VMs.
+With Kibana Metrics UI switching to these new proposed host metric fields, all hosts will be discoverd and displayed in a single waffle map from different data collection sources.

 ## People